Aosta Valley: Government and politics

 For decades, the valley has been dominated by autonomist regional parties such as the Valdostan Union, which represents the interests of the French-speaking population.
-The last regional election was held in September 2020.
-On 15 October 2020, Erik Lavévaz of the Valdostan Union was elected president by the region's cabinet.
+The latest regional election was held in late September 2025.
+The current President is Renzo Testolin, first elected in 2023 supported by a coalition of autonomist and progressive lists.

+The Aosta Valley, the smallest region by area in Italy, is not divided into provinces.
+It is, however, still divided into 74 comunes, namely:

 Demographics

 The population density of Aosta Valley is by far the lowest of the Italian regions.
 In 2008, 38.9 inhabitants per km2 were registered in the region, whereas the average national figure was 198.8, though the region has extensive uninhabitable areas of mountain and glacier, with a substantial part of the population living in the central valley.
-Migration from tributary valleys has now been stemmed by generous regional support for agriculture and tourist development.

 Negative natural population growth since 1976 has been more than offset by immigration.
 The region has one of Italy's lowest birth rates, with a rising average age.
 This, too, is partly compensated by immigration, since most immigrants arriving in the region are younger people working in the tourist industry.
 Between 1991 and 2001, the population of Aosta Valley grew by 3.1%, which is the highest growth among the Italian regions.
 With a negative natural population growth, this is due exclusively to positive net migration.
 Between 2001 and 2011, the population of Aosta Valley grew by a further 7.07%.
 As of 2006, the Italian National Institute of Statistics (ISTAT) estimated that 4,976 foreign-born immigrants live in Aosta Valley, equal to 4.0% of the total regional population.

 The Valdôtain population and their language dialects have been the subject of some sociological research.

+Economy

+The economy of the Aosta Valley is based above all on the tertiary sector, in particular on tourism.
+Due to the autonomy conferred by the special statute, the public sector, which administers most of the regional financial resources, plays a role of primary importance in the Aosta Valley economy.
+The industries are concentrated in the lower valley (between Verrès-Champdepraz and Pont-Saint-Martin) and are often small to medium sized.
+However, the contribution of agriculture and livestock to the regional economy is modest.
+Potatoes, apples, vines, barley are grown and cattle are raised.
+The artisanal production is significant, in which wooden sculpture emerges.

+Aosta Valley has many small and picturesque villages, three of them have been selected by I Borghi più belli d'Italia (The most beautiful Villages of Italy), a non-profit private association of small Italian towns of strong historical and artistic interest, that was founded on the initiative of the Tourism Council of the National Association of Italian Municipalities.
+These villages are: